-When did you last take a close look at your internal communications?
-An effective internal communication plan is a critical aspect of your daily operations.
+It has become increasingly clear that effective communication is an essential element of any organisation.
+As such, an effective internal communication plan is a critical aspect of your daily operations.
 Most organisations have carefully constructed procedures for communicating with clients, stakeholders and new hires.
 When you apply the same level of care to your employee communication plan, you will see a definite uplift in engagement.

-Why you need an internal communication plan
+Why you need an internal communication plan for 2021

 The benefits of good internal communication are many and varied.
 When a strong employee engagement communication plan is in place, it guarantees staff loyalty, motivation and productivity.

 In contrast, poor internal communication can have an extremely negative effect on your business.
 It can lead to lowered morale, confusion and reduced productivity and profits.
 Ultimately, it can seriously harm your bottom line.
-In fact a Towers Watson study revealed that companies that communicate ineffectively are 50% more likely to report below average turnover levels.
+In fact, a Towers Watson study revealed that companies that communicate ineffectively are 50% more likely to report below-average turnover levels.

-The five key questions to ask
+The five questions you need to ask

 What is your overall business or project goal?
 Have you defined what value you are going to add?

-In order to define your core target, you may need to work through different views with different stakeholders until you agree on a common goal.
+To define your core target, you may need to work through different views with different stakeholders until you agree on a common goal.
 This is rarely a stage that takes place in isolation.
 Once you have strong, clear objectives in mind, the rest of your plan will fall into place much more easily.

-Key point: If you cannot nail down what you actually want to change as a result of your communication, there is no point in doing it.
+Key point: If you cannot nail down what you want to change as a result of your communication, there is no point in doing it.

 Who is this specific communication aimed at?
 What do you want people to do differently as a result?